kestra-io/docs/content/docs/08.kestra-editions/index.md

 title: ☁️ Kestra Cloud and Enterprise
 ---

-This section provides an overview of the available Kestra editions, including the Open-Source Edition, the Enterprise Edition (self hosted in your own infrastructure), and Kestra Cloud (a fully managed version of Kestra hosted by the Kestra team).
+This section provides an overview of the available Kestra editions, including:
+- [Enterprise Edition](01.enterprise.md) — self hosted version of Kestra deployed to your infrastructure
+- [Kestra Cloud](02.cloud.md) — a fully managed version of Kestra hosted by the Kestra team in the cloud.

 <ChildTableOfContents :max="1" />